What is Mechanical Engineering?

 The summer break is the ideal time to gain experience in industry, effectively preparing students for an exciting career.
 A summer internship working for a company can have many benefits, such as: providing insight in the field, making a valuable addition to your resume when you apply for jobs at graduation, establishing extremely valuable contacts, and providing summer income.
 It also gives you the chance to actually practice the engineering and science you have been learning in courses at Columbia.

-To find summer internship opportunities, you can ask individual faculty members if they have industry contacts in your areas of interest.
-The department also maintains a database of alumni with their work contact information, available through the department's Web site.
-The students can send their resume with a cover letter, inquiring if summer internships are available.
+To find summer internship opportunities, you can ask individual faculty members if they have industry contacts in your areas of interest, or you can contact our Career Placement Office.
+The Career Placement office maintains a database of alumni with their work contact information.
+Students can submit their resume with a cover letter, inquiring if summer internships are available.

 Another important source of help is the Columbia Center for Career Education (CCE).
 CCE exists as a bridge for students between the academic world and their future careers (http://www.cce.columbia.edu/).
 When you register to use the programs and services at CCE you will receive email notices from CCE when potential employers of interest are visiting the campus to conduct interviews, etc. Your resume will be needed by CCE by certain deadlines depending on the date of the visit of the companies.
 Registering with CCE also entitles you to access to their internship databases and other services including career counseling, alumni connections, information about other upcoming events, and so on.